 Since the NFC has been discontinued, you need the NEN to interface with Load Balancers.
-The NEN has both switch and load balancer capabilities.

 By applying labels to your load balancer's virtual servers, you can write rules that allow client workloads in front of the load balancer to communicate with the virtual IP address of the load balancer's virtual servers.
 By adding labels to the pool members behind a virtual sever, you can allow communication from the load balancer to the members of the pool.
 The source for this communication is determined by the load balancer.
 The Illumio Core programs policies on the load balancer to enforce security policy.
 The PCE uses the load balancer's REST APIs to read and write security policies to configure security rules.